AgentMC/Sao19/Translate/En/Part6.md

 Ronye also practiced as a knight trainee, but not only practical results of "Standing straight on the top of a pillar" which required standing on a thin pillar with one foot, "Controlling the created element" teaching of handling the element created in the air with pure will, but even "Tanza mind emptying" which is basically just sitting on the floor and trying to get rid of all the thoughts — could hardly proceed to the next stage.

-Even for the senior knights like Fanatio or Dusolbert, trainings only included secret incarnational techniques like "Arm of Mind" allowing to move things of the size of about a dagger with one’s will and "Blade of Mind" which swings invisible blade, so Kirito's incarnation allowing humans to freely flight a huge machine dragon that carries a human rider was way beyond of normality.
+Even for the senior knights like Fanatio or Dusolbert, trainings only included secret incarnational techniques like "Arm of Mind" allowing to move things of the size of about a dagger with one’s will and "Blade of Mind" which swings invisible blade, so Kirito's incarnation allowing humans to freely flight a huge machine dragon that carries two human riders was way beyond of normality.

 "......
 Even with such a strong senpai’s mind power, the "end wall of the world" can still not be crossed...."